Airbus (Tianjin) Final Assembly Company Limited

 Tianjin Industry Park

-The first Airbus final assembly line to operate outside of Europe, located in Tianjin, officially opened on 28 September 2008.
-This production site for A320 Family aircraft is a joint venture between Airbus and a Chinese consortium of Tianjin Free Trade Zone (TJFTZ) and China Aviation Industry Corporation (AVIC) and had delivered 126 aircraft as of mid-May 2013.
+The A320 final assembly line in Tianjin began operations during September 2008 as a joint venture between Airbus and a Chinese consortium of Tianjin Free Trade Zone (TJFTZ) and China Aviation Industry Corporation (AVIC) and had delivered 126 aircraft as of mid-May 2013.